oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 **Notes:**

-- **Important:** Some supported environments have additional help or samples that are specific to the operator, or are subject to limitations and restrictions: see [Important notes about specific environments](#important-notes-about-specific-environments).
+- **Important:** Some supported environments have additional help or samples that are specific to the operator, or are subject to limitations and restrictions; see [Important notes about specific environments](#important-notes-about-specific-environments).

 - For detailed virtualization licensing, cloud licensing, and support descriptions, see [Pricing and licensing](#pricing-and-licensing).

-- The operator is subject to Kubernetes, WebLogic Server, and operating system versioning prerequisites, see [Operator prerequisites]({{< relref "/userguide/prerequisites/introduction.md" >}}).
+- The operator is subject to Kubernetes, WebLogic Server, and operating system versioning prerequisites;
+see [Operator prerequisites]({{< relref "/userguide/prerequisites/introduction.md" >}}).

 ### Important notes about specific environments